 A lender will determine qualification, loan or credit line amounts, interest rates and terms by reviewing your business credit reports, which are prepared by Dun & Bradstreet, Experian Business and Equifax Business.

 These reports contain a wealth of information that a financial institution can use to understand the risks associated in extending credit products to the business.
-How the business has managed past credit and vender (people or businesses that supply goods or services to your company) obligations, current debt, number of years in operation, annual earnings and legal structure are all listed.
+How the business has managed past credit and vendor obligations (people or businesses that supply goods or services to your company), current debt, number of years in operation, annual earnings and legal structure are all listed.

 Unlike consumer credit reports, the files don’t start up automatically—it’s going to take some heavy lifting.
 To open a business credit file for all three business credit reporting bureaus:

 - Open a bank account in the businesses’ name.